bradyjoslin/sharewifi/README.md

+-- **Archived:  Apple has retired the airport command-line utility on macOS Sonoma 14.4** --

 # Share Wi-Fi Connection Info

 Quickly share Wi-Fi passwords and connection details.
 Generates QR codes that auto-configure iOS and Android devices.
 Compatible with macOS and Windows.